 IT INITIATIVES & TRENDS: Data Storage and Technology

 Data Storage and Technology

-With the trend toward virtualization, VIOS, and SAN storage technologies, we are seeing and increased need for a consolidated view of historical and real-time performance data.
-Robot Monitor can help organizations monitor performance data across all of these technologies in real-time.
-The key to availability is visibility and the consolidated view with Robot Monitor helps organizations identify, investigate, and troubleshoot issues much quicker, helping to minimize business disruption.
+As storage technology trends point to increased use of virtualization, VIOS, and SAN, our team is seeing an increased need for a consolidated view of historical and real-time performance information.
+It’s possible to evaluate performance metrics across each of these technologies via Robot Monitor.
+It’s key to consider that visibility makes availability possible, and Robot Monitor’s consolidated view enables organizations to identify, investigate, and troubleshoot issues faster, helping you minimize business disruption.